Talking to Kids About Cancer

 - may react in a self-centred way and worry about not being able to do their normal activities

-- may express distress through risk-taking behaviours (e.g. skipping classes, experimenting with drugs and alcohol, acting recklessly)
+- may express distress through risk-taking behaviours (e.g. skipping classes, experimenting with drugs and alcohol, self-harm, acting recklessly)

 - worry that death is frightening or painful, and struggle with their own mortality